Improve forecast accuracy, productivity, and results with a sales CRM.

 There will always be some people who, for their own reasons, don’t deliver on their work commitments, just as there will always be superstars who ride roughshod over rules and regulations with impunity.

-Good sales management is the essential ingredient that glues the outward-facing types who metaphorically ‘like frontiers and mountains’, with technical and operation experts who keep the wheels turning.
+Good sales management is the essential ingredient that glues the outward-facing types who metaphorically ‘like frontiers and mountains’, with technical and operational experts who keep the wheels turning.
 A sales CRM system is no substitute for effective management practices.

 Salespeople know what helps and what hinders.
 The challenge faced by software developers and business process experts is to make systems and devices that actually save time while empowering salespeople to do more of what will make them successful – communicating with people.